dadler64/Logger/README.md

 easy to set up so I just made this simple logger to fill my needs for the time being.
 I plan on adding the ability to set a log level later.

+Shout out to [zshel](https://github.com/zshel) for letting me use the SplitOutoutStream class from our school project [ProjectRICE](https://github.com/dadler64/ProjectRICE).

 Log file names are formatted as `<yyyy-MM-dd>_<HHmmss>_<filename>.log`.

 ## Features